 If planning permission is granted, objectors have no right of appeal against that decision.
 There is only one exception to this.
 If there is a serious legal error in the Council’s decision, or in the way in which it was reached, a legal challenge can be brought before the High Court by way of an application for judicial review, seeking the quashing of the decision.
 However, the Court’s jurisdiction is strictly confined to dealing with an error of law; they will not ‘second guess’ the decision maker and substitute their own view as to the planning merits.
 If the decision to grant planning permission was lawful, the Court will not intervene, no matter how ‘bad’ the decision might appear to be in purely planning terms.

 An application for judicial review is not to be embarked upon lightly.
 The costs can be counted in many thousands of pounds, and the chances of success for the objectors are very slim.
 If an application is to be made to the High Court, it must be made promptly and in any event within 6 weeks after the date on which the planning permission is actually issued.
 There used to be a long-stop date of 3 months, but this changed in the summer of 2013.
-The court may extend the 6-week period in exceptional cases, but it should generally be assumed that the claim must be issued in the High Court within the 6-week period.
+The court may extend the 6-week period in exceptional cases, but it should generally be assumed that an application to proceed with a claim for judicial review must be issued in the High Court within the 6-week period.
 It gives you very little time to get organised, and so if judicial review is a realistic possibility, you need to be ready to go ahead with it almost immediately upon the planning permission being issued.

 Before an application for judicial review can proceed, the Court must first give its permission to the claimant to do so.
-The Court must be satisfied on the papers that there is at least an arguable case that there was an error of law which would justify a quashing order being made.
+The Court must be satisfied on the papers that there is an arguable case that there was an error of law which would justify a quashing order being made and which stands a reasonable chance of success.
 If an application for permission to proceed with judicial review is initially rejected on the papers, it can be renewed for oral hearing by a single judge, but this is when the costs begin to mount up.